-By processing the survey data and performing very detailed data editing on the e-form and in the generator application for data processing, we can say that all the units that responded/filled out the form answered all the guestions and there were no non-responses of this type.
+Processing the survey data and performing very detailed data verification on the e-form and in the generator application for data processing confirmed that all the units that responded/filled out the form answered all the questions and there were no non-responses of this type.

-The reporting units that did not have investments/disinvestments during the reporting year submitted a form on which only identification features were filled out (header of the form) and when asked whether they had investments in fixed assets during the reporting year, or disinvestments (sales and/or other asset reductions), they indicated the answer NO.
+The reporting units that did not have investments/disinvestments during the reporting year submitted a form on which only identification features were filled out (header of the form) and when asked whether they had investments in fixed assets during the reporting year, or disinvestments (sales and/or other asset reductions), they indicated the answer \overline{NO} .

-The reporting units that had investments/disinvestments indicated the answer \overline{YES} and filled out tables in the form.
+The reporting units that had investments/disinvestments indicated the answer YES and filled out tables in the form.

-Both units were treated and processed in the same way, as the units that submitted the completed form.
+Both units were treated and processed in the same way as the units that submitted the completed form.

-Skipped individual variables on the form are not unanswered questions, but mean that the reporting unit did not even have that variable in the reporting year.
+Skipped individual variables on the form are not unanswered questions, but it means that the reporting unit did not even have that variable in the reporting year.

-2.2.7.
-Processing errors
+2.2.7 Processing errors

 The collection of the survey data is carried out by filling out/submitting an electronic form, and the processing of the survey data is performed in a generator application for data processing.
-Data processing errors are eliminated by an automatic and additionally set data processing procedure, and are reduced to a minimum as follows:
+Data processing errors are eliminated by an automatic and additionally set data processing procedure, and they have been reduced to a minimum in the following way:

-- all identification data of the e-form are automatically downloaded from the address book database, they are not entered by the units or statisticians - code books are set up in the form of an e-menu (no "manual" coding) - very detailed double editing is set on the e-form and in the generator application for data processing; the e-form cannot be submitted unless all errors have been corrected - an analysis of the processed data and comparison of the processed data (individual and at the unit level) with other available content-related sources (e.g. Fina's processing of Annual Financial Statements) and the previous year - in addition, every form is checked by a statistician and if any logical errors or controversial variables are noticed, he/she contacts the reporting unit for corrections.
+- all identification data of the e-form are automatically downloaded from the address book database, they are not entered by the units or statisticians - code books are set up in the form of an e-menu (no "manual" coding) - very detailed double data verification is set on the e-form and in the generator application for data processing; the e-form cannot be submitted unless all errors have been corrected - an analysis of the processed data and comparison of the processed data (individual and at the unit level) with other available content-related sources (e.g. Fina's processing of Annual Financial Statements) and the previous year is carried out in addition, every form is checked by a statistician and, if any logical errors or controversial variables are noticed, he/she contacts the reporting unit for corrections.